Multitensors as monads on categories of enriched graphs: Categories of enriched graphs

 (\ref{pcase:coproducts-GV}): In the case where $I$ is discrete, $\kappa_{0 \bullet}^{\times 2}$ is the inclusion

 (between discrete categories) which picks out pairs $(x,y)$ which live in the same component.
 Thus the coproduct $X:= \coprod_i X_i$ in $\ca GV$ is defined to have objects those of the disjoint union of the objects sets of the $X_i$, and homs given by $X(x,y) = X_i(x,y)$ when $x$ and $y$ are both in $X_i$, and $\emptyset$ otherwise.

-(\ref{pcase:filtered-colims-GV}): When $I$ is $\lambda$-filtered we note that since $\lambda$-filtered colimits in $\Set$ commute with binary products, the cocone
+The required pullbacks exist by corollary(\ref{cor:pbs-in-GV-along-ff}) since coproduct inclusions are clearly fully faithful.